yashvi-shah/NYPxAWS-Hackathon/README.md

-# 🎓 StudySphere - Academic Workload Management
+# 🎓 Gravity - Academic Workload Management

 An academic workload platform for polytechnic students.
 StudySphere does not just list what is due — it works out **what to do next and whether the week can actually take it**, by